Opus (manga): Plot

 When they go back, they find that the manga's world is disintegrating and the Masque and Hanamura try to kill them again.
 The world disappears, save for Nagai.
 He finds Lin's sister Mei, who gives him his lost pen, and he redraws Satoko.
 They travel back to the first volume of Resonance, where Satoko was the target of a serial killer, but was saved by the police detective and telepath Sawamura, who died in the process and was reincarnated as Lin.
 Nagai suggests that they avoid interfering with the story, but when they interact with characters from the world, cracks start forming.
 Lin finds the killer, the precursor to the Masque, and tries to kill him, but is stopped by Nagai and Satoko.
 After the younger Satoko is kidnapped, the group and a wounded Sawamura try to save her.
 The killer finds a copy of Resonance and foresees an ambush by Sawamura, killing him.
 Lin is shot while trying to stop him but kills the serial killer, releasing the older Masque who had hidden inside his body.
 The freed Masque takes control of the world and the party falls into the world of the second volume.

 Unable to do anything, the group continues falling as Nagai declares that it is "the end."
 Satoshi Kon, the artist of Opus, is informed of the cancellation of "Comic Guard" magazine and laments the fact that he could have finished the story in three chapters.
-Later, he calls his editor and tells him about a final chapter he is working on for an abrupt ending, but can't draw it because he is busy with Perfect Blue.
+Later, he calls his editor and tells him about a final chapter he is working on for an abrupt ending, but cannot draw it because he is busy with Perfect Blue.
 Nagai appears out of the chapter and admonishes him for not completing his story, offering ideas for getting it published.
 Kon's wife arrives home and screams at the sight of Nagai.